TomasStrnad97/PhotoSorting/README.md

 OPTIONS:

-    If no options are given sorts by months and days.
+    If the are no options given sorts by months and days.
     --help          prints usage
     -h, --hours     sorts by hours
     -d, --days      sorts by days